swethatheresa/SaturdayHackNight_OpenAi/README.md

 ## How it Works ?

-The user is first welcomed to a home page, on clicking EXPLORE user can generate a new image based on his/her prompt.
+The user is first welcomed to a home page, on clicking EXPLORE user moves to the prompts page where you can generate a new image based on your prompt.
 The GALLERY option allows user to see previously generated images based on prompts.

 https://user-images.githubusercontent.com/83918978/212536298-274b6fff-3449-4b61-896d-528fcab50058.mp4